-Chilling Legends From The World’s Most Haunted RoadsFirst Published: April 13, 2018 Last updated: July 28th, 2018 Estimated Reading Time: 10 minutes
+Chilling Legends From The World’s Most Haunted RoadsFirst Published: April 13, 2018 Last updated: February 8th, 2019 Estimated Reading Time: 10 minutes Posted in: Supernatural

 Given the sheer number of people that have trodden on them throughout the ages, on various journeys for a plethora of reasons, perhaps it is no wonder that some of the world’s roads and highways are also some of the most haunted places on Earth.
 And many of the world’s modern roads reside on top of grounds once home to civilizations long gone, quite possibly with an abundance of energy from long ago stored within and beneath their structures.

 It is quite possible, even probable, that there may one day be “reasonable” explanations for the multiple reports and stories of strange sightings and experiences on such apparently haunted roads.
 Until then, however, we need to accept that some regions of the Earth, some of them literally on our doorstep, is home to activity that is still unexplained.